 Going through such a medical condition isn’t easy and you have to take care of yourself all the time.
 One of the major problems that a majority of people face is traveling during the day.

 This can be resolved and the sun won’t be the pain anymore, all you have to do is to ask for medical authorization from your doctor to get your windows tinted.
+Be patient as the medical authorization procedure may take some time.

 Before getting permission for your window tinting, you might have to wait a few weeks.
 However, as soon as you receive your approval, you can tint your vehicle and get back on the road.